WHAT TO ASK YOUR ELECTRICIAN?

 So to avoid any unexpected added costs to your project request an estimate or a quote for the job prior to the job begins.
-Do make sure to have the outline what is included in the estimate or quote such as materials, labour and travel times.
+Do make sure to have the outline what is included in the estimate or quote such as materials, labor and travel times.
 An estimate is a ball park figure and is generally provided sight unseen.
-While many experience electrical contractors can ask all of the most common questions up front to be as close to the total cost as possible, it is does pose some challenges to provide exact dollar amounts without seeing the jobsite, or blue prints for new construction.
+While many experience electrical contractors can ask all of the most common questions up front to be as close to the total cost as possible, it is does pose some challenges to provide exact dollar amounts without seeing the job-site, or blue prints for new construction.
 A quote on the other hand, is very different.
 This requires the contractor to provide you all-in costs and will not exceed these values unless there is something major that is uncovered through out the build process that was not foreseeable due to a number of variants.
 Ask your electrical contractor what those factors may be - if any, and also weigh that into your decision.
 Many times the cheapest estimate isn't the best option when all the cards are laid out on the table and full disclosure is provided.

 WHAT IS THE MOST COMMON TYPE OF WORK THEY PERFORM?

 Many electricians and electrical companies will specialize in one area or another, such as residential, commercial or industrial.
-Inside each of these areas there are also segments such as remodeling, repair, service work and new construction.
+Inside each of these areas there are also segments such as remodeling, repair, maintenance, service work and new construction.
 Make sure you find an electrical company that has experience doing the level of work you are requiring.
 This is not a one size fits all industry.

 TRAINING AND EXPERIENCE?